microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Win.md

 > **Note**
 >
 > This parameter uses the AIPService module.
 Please note that the AIPService module does not support PowerShell 7.
-Therefore, unexpected errors may occur as the AIPService module can only run in compatibility mode.
+Therefore, unexpected errors may occur because the AIPService module is running in compatibility mode.

 ### [L] Labels and policies / -CollectLabelsAndPolicies <a name="labels-and-policies"></a>